publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schXLI/m__us_usc_t16_s391d.md

 [Pub.
 L. 106–510, § 3(a)(2)][/us/pl/106/510/s3/a/2], Nov.
 13, 2000, [114 Stat.
 2363][/us/stat/114/2363], provided that:

-> “Any reference in any law (other than this Act \[see Short Title of 2000 Amendments note set out under [section 1 of this title][/us/usc/t16/s1]\]), regulation, document, record, map, or other paper of the United States to ‘Hawaii Volcanoes National Park’ shall be considered a reference to ‘Hawaiʻi Volcanoes National Park’.”
+> “Any reference in any law (other than this Act \[see Short Title of 2000 Act note set out under [section 100101 of Title 54][/us/usc/t54/s100101], National Park Service and Related Programs\]), regulation, document, record, map, or other paper of the United States to ‘Hawaii Volcanoes National Park’ shall be considered a reference to ‘Hawaiʻi Volcanoes National Park’.”

 ----------